 Humidify the Air

-When the winter months set in and the air gets drier, many people begin to experience a clogged throat.
+When the winter months arrive and the air gets drier, many people begin to experience a clogged throat.
 To combat this, use a humidifier to help humidify the air.
 This helps keep the mucus that resides in your throat thin, meaning you won’t experience a congested throat.

 Take a Hot Shower